-After your surgery, you will wake up in the Post-Anesthesia Care Unit (PACU).
-This is also called the Recovery Room.
+After your surgery, you will wake up in the Recovery Room.
+This is also called the Post-Anesthesia Care Unit (PACU).

-There are no visitors allowed in the PACU.
+There are no visitors allowed in the Recovery Room.

-After your surgery, a PACU nurse will call the family member or friend you have chosen to tell them how you are doing.
-You will stay in the PACU (Recovery Room) until you go home.
+After your surgery, a Recovery Room nurse will call the family member or friend you have chosen to tell them how you are doing.
+You will stay in the Recovery Room until you go home.